dschapman/dschapman-com/README.md

 # About this Website

 The website currently has three different types of posts - articles, poems, and notes.
-The articles and poems are implemented with vanilla mdx; however, the notes are implemented using gatsby-theme-brain.
+The articles and poems are implemented with gatsby-plugin-mdx and I curate links on /articles and /poetry respectively; however, the notes are implemented using gatsby-theme-brain.

 ## 📝 Notes

 This website uses gatsby-theme-brain to add a notes section.
-These notes use Bidirectional links and are aware when they are referenced by or on the same topic as other articles and poems across this website.
+These notes use Bidirectional links and are aware when they are referenced by other notes or and when they are on the same topic as other articles and poems across this website.

+## 📘 Articles

+Implemented in gatsby-plugin-mdx.
+The slug is drawn from slug in the frontmatter, title, and excerpt are also important values.
+A list of all tags used in articles can be viewed at /articles/tags.
+These tags will also list links to a note page with the same name as the tag if present.

+## 📜 Poems

+Like Articles, all the poems on the site can be seen at /poetry/all.
+Much of the frontmatter for articles and poems are the same, the exception is the `recording` element which takes the location of an MP3 file and will generate a player at the top of the poem if one exists.
+Poems have the same tagging system as Articles.

 ## 📄 Pages